 If you are interested in applying for loans, scholarships, grants, or work study, you should call, email or visit the University of Pittsburgh, Office of Admissions and Financial Aid.
 Click here for contact information.

 SHRS Scholarships and Awards

-General information on scholarship and awards can be found at: SHRS Financial Information Page on our website.
+General information on scholarships and awards can be found here on our website.
 Contact individual departments for information on scholarships and awards specific to your area of study.

 SHRS Academic Regulations